9 Hidden Gems You Mustn't Miss around Loch Ness

 Clava Cairns, near Culloden

-• Boleskine Graveyard– a small burial ground rich in history.
+• Boleskine Graveyard – a small burial ground rich in history.
 Opposite are the remains of Boleskine House, once the home of notorious Victorian occultist, Aleister Crowley and later owned by Jimmy Page of Led Zeppelin.
+For Outlander fans, Boleskine Graveyard is the final resting place of all the Frasers of the region.

 • Corrimony chambered cairn – walk amongst a circle of standing stones and discover this ancient passage grave, dating back 4,000 years.